yuraxdrumz/blog/source/_posts/what-are-microservices.md

   * Easy to leak functionality outside of services
   * Duplication of code between multiple composers

-## Conclusion
+## Wrapping Up

-There are a lot of pitfalls about running microservices:
-  1. You have to understand whether you need sync or async communication
-  2. You need to know how to separate your services by business logic
-  3. You need to understand how to keep your data consistent across services at any given moment
-  4. You need strong CI/CD, tooling and experienced team members
+We saw what are microservices, how they communicate, what do they offer and the different techniques to build them.
 Before rushing to build microservices, remember that there is a lot more to them.
-Always ask yourself, if you really need them.
-The one rule I always try to follow is `keep it simple stupid`.
-People say monolith like it is a bad word, when in reality, they secretly mean the code itself is coupled, undocumented and not modular.
+People say monolith like it is a bad word, when in reality, they talk about the code and that it is coupled, undocumented and not modular.
 It is perfectly fine and desired to run your code on a single server with a single database on a single platform, as long as you keep your code modular.
-Microservices are an **evolutionary step** you need to take if your lucky and your business thrives, but **they are not the first step**!
+Microservices are an **evolutionary step** you need to take as your business needs progress and become more demanding/complex  to the point microservices are helpful and not a burden.